Mountaineering Council of Scotland

-North West Outdoors Independent specialist outdoor clothing & equipment shop and coffee shop situated in the beautiful village of Ullapool in the Northern Highlands.
+Independent specialist outdoor clothing & equipment shop and coffee shop situated in the beautiful village of Ullapool in the Northern Highlands.
 Committed to minimizing the environmental impact and only use Fair Trade coffee in the coffee shop

 Fort William's locally and family-owned biking and running shop.
 Staffed by enthusiasts: tourers, climbers, hikers, hill runners, road racers, casual mountain bikers, national champions and downhill pros.

-Berghaus - One of my favourite quality outdoor brands !
+Berghaus - one of my favourite quality outdoor brands !

 Bothy Bikes - bike sales, hire and repair in Aviemore